Elliott-Kerr/Anti-Bullying-PSA/index.md

 # This is an Anti-Bullying PSA
 <h4>Stop the bullying, it's not cool.</h4>

-According to the [National Bullying Prevention Center](https://www.pacer.org/bullying/resources/stats.asp), "one out of every five (20.2%) students report being bullied."
+According to the [National Bullying Prevention Center](https://www.pacer.org/bullying/resources/stats.asp), "One out of every five (20.2%) students report being bullied."
 That equates to about 66.2 million students being bullied just in the U.S.

 ## What is Bullying?